Time reversal of reflected Brownian motion with Poissonian resetting: Inverse of local time at the origin

 Since this result is a generalization of \cite[Section 14]{ItoMckean}, we postpone the proof to the Appendix.

-We can now see what is the connection between the two local times. \begin{tm} Also the inverse of the local time at zero of $\widetilde{X}$, started at zero, is a subordinator with Laplace exponent
+Let us now investigate how these two local times are related. \begin{theorem} Also the inverse of the local time at zero of $\widetilde{X}$, started at zero, is a subordinator with Laplace exponent

-When the processes \(X^+\) and \(\widetilde{X}\) start at zero, they share, in distribution, the same local time at zero. \end{tm} \begin{proof} By integrating \eqref{drift:joint} in $dy$, we obtain, for $\lambda>0$
+When the processes \(X^+\) and \(\widetilde{X}\) start at zero, they share, in distribution, the same local time at zero. \end{theorem} \begin{proof} By integrating \eqref{drift:joint} in $dy$, we obtain, for $\lambda>0$

 where in the last equality we recognize, by using \eqref{symbol:L}, that $\widetilde{\gamma}$ has the law of the inverse of a subordinator with Laplace exponent $\sqrt{\lambda + r} - \sqrt{r}$.
 From Theorem \ref{tm:local-time-pallino} we know that the local time of $\widetilde{X}$ is given by $L^\Psi \circ \widetilde{\gamma}$, which are independent, then, for $\lambda>0$,